Constraining light dark matter and mediator with $B^+ \rightarrow K^+ \nu \bar \nu$ data: Results and discussion

-Note that if the lifetime of $\phi$ particle is long enough to escape the detector before its decay, $\phi$ is the missing energy regardless of the decay products.
-However, to match with DM relic density and $Br(B\rightarrow K+\cancel{E})$, both $\kappa$ and $y$ can not be too small.
-In our samples in FIG. \ref{fig:final}, maximum lifetime of the $\phi$ particle is at the order of $\sim 10^{-14}$s, thus it decays before the escaping from the detector.
+Note that if the lifetime of $\phi$ particle is long enough to escape from the detector before decaying, $\phi$ acts as the missing energy regardless of the decay products.
+However, to match with DM relic density and $Br[B\rightarrow K+\phi]$, both $\kappa$ and $y$ can not be too small.
+In our sample points in FIG. \ref{fig:final}, maximum lifetime of the $\phi$ particle is of the order of $\sim 10^{-14}$s, thus it can be seen as prompt decay in the detector.
+For the long-lived $\phi$ and displaced vertex, one can resort to the Refs. \cite{1809.01876,2306.02830,Filimonova:2019tuy}, where the exclusion capability may differ.